Eskayan language: Phonology and phonotactics

-Eskayan shares all the same phonemes as Boholano-Visayan (the particular variety of Cebuano spoken on Bohol) and even includes the distinctive Boholano voiced palatal affricate /d͡ʒ/ that appears in Visayan words such as maayo [maʔad͡ʒo] ('good').
-With the exception of this phoneme, Eskayan shares the same basic phonology as Cebuano-Visayan, Tagalog and many other Philippine languages.
+Eskayan shares all the same phonemes as Visayan-Boholano (the particular variety of Cebuano spoken on Bohol) and even includes the distinctive Boholano voiced palatal affricate /d͡ʒ/ that appears in Visayan words such as maayo [maʔad͡ʒo] ('good').
+With the exception of this phoneme, Eskayan shares the same basic phonology as Visayan-Cebuano, Tagalog and many other Philippine languages.

-The phonotactics of Eskayan, on the other hand, are quite different from those of Boholano-Visayan and Philippine languages generally.
+The phonotactics of Eskayan, on the other hand, are quite different from those of Visayan-Boholano and Philippine languages generally.
 This can be seen in Eskayan words such as bosdipir [bosdɪpɪr] ('eel'), guinposlan [ɡɪnposlan] ('face'), ilcdo [ɪlkdo] ('knee') and estrapirado [ɪstrapɪrado] ('flower') that contain consonant sequences like /sd/, /np/, /sl/, /lkd/ and /str/ which do not feature in Philippine languages.
-Furthermore, a significant number of Eskayan words have phonemic sequences that are common in Spanish or in Spanish loans into Boholano-Visayan but appear rarely, if ever, in non-borrowed words.
+Furthermore, a significant number of Eskayan words have phonemic sequences that are common in Spanish or in Spanish loans into Visayan-Boholano but appear rarely, if ever, in non-borrowed words.